kunsergio117/miniproject2SergioGabrielJiaweiKun/README.md

 python main.py
 ```
 * If there is an error, please refer to the above required packages in order for the program to run smoothly.
+* Remember to ensure that the dataset kaggle file is also downloaded under the Getting started section above.

 ## Help